dudeperf3ct/dudeperf3ct.github.io/_posts/2019-02-08-Federated-Learning-and-Privacy.md

 4. The server incorporates these ephemeral updates are aggregated using the <span class='saddlebrown'>Federated Averaging algorithm</span> into its global state, and the process repeats until convergence.
 Upon convergence, a trained checkpoint is used to create and deploy a model to clients for inference.

-This is one such example demonstrating end-to-end training in FL with decentralized data. *We all love end-to-end learning tasks, don't we?*.
+This is one such example demonstrating end-to-end training in FL with decentralized data. *We all love end-to-end learning tasks, don't we?*

 Here is another application of [next word prediction](https://arxiv.org/pdf/1811.03604.pdf) which we had seen in [RNN](https://dudeperf3ct.github.io/rnn/2019/01/19/Force-of-Recurrent-Neural-Networks/) before, where federation learning can be used. <span class='orange'>Important result obtained is board is neural language model trained using FL demonstrated better performance than a model trained with traditional server-based collection and training.</span>